 - Research interests

-- Content of personal statement, including the applicants interest in AEGD, reason for applying to the program, and goals for the program
+- Content of personal statement, including the applicant's interest in AEGD, reason for applying to the program, and goals for the program

 - Content of letters of recommendation